 Applicants to the program must meet these requirements:

 - Undergraduate degree with significant coursework in the subject you wish to teach.

 - 3.0 GPA overall or on last 60 hours of undergraduate work

-- Praxis II (Priority for admission given to those who pass by March 1 deadline.)
+- Passing score on the Praxis II test in the subject area you wish to teach (Priority for admission given to those who pass by March 1 deadline)

 - Pass Transcript Analysis

 - The Transcript Analysis requirements will be based on Specialized Professional Association (SPA) recommendations for required content area preparation.
 If an applicant does not pass the transcript analysis, the applicant can still be conditionally admitted and a plan for remediation will be developed with the program coordinator.